 Essential Impacts of Cumulative Chronic Stress on Mental Health

 Impacts of cumulative chronic stress on mental health are difficult to evaluate.
-The cumulative effect of the pressures of life, regardless of its magnitude, can have a profound and far-reaching impact on individuals’ emotional and mental health.
+Regardless of their magnitude, the cumulative effect of life pressures can have a profound and far-reaching impact on individuals’ emotional and mental health.
 This mental health is directly affected by the amount of pressure exerted on an individual.
-The studies of cumulative effect were disastrous in depicting the devastating consequences of the cumulative burden of stress on mental health.
+The cumulative effect studies were disastrous in depicting the devastating consequences of the cumulative burden of stress on mental health.

 It was found out that people suffering from chronic conditions such as cardiovascular diseases and hypertension are the ones who bear the most harmful impact.
 This is because they do not receive timely medical attention.
 Studies also revealed that people with depression and anxiety are most at risk.
 The studies also showed that these two mental health problems are the leading causes of disability and, in many cases, premature death.
 The overall impact of the studies reveals that millions of people around the world suffer from stress-related diseases.